efthemiosprime/theskimm-ios-assignment/Architecture.md

 2. Web services are encapsulated in the `CoinDeskService` type.
 3. `PriceListViewModel` contains two closures that notify view controller: `didUpateHistoricalValue` and `didUpdateCurrentValue`
 4. `PriceListViewController` listens for these two closures to be triggered, and then updates the UI.
 5. `PriceListViewModel` is also responsible for polling current BTC value every 60 seconds.
-This flow is also adapted in 6.
-6.6. `DetailViewModel`.

 * Services/CoinDeskAPI.swift